05-Distribution and Confidence Intervals of Clementines

 box2 <- subset(fruits, brand == "box2")

-• compare weight of both groups:
+First, let’s compare the weight of both groups:

 boxplot(box1$weight, box2$weight, names=c("box1", "box2"))